Central bank and sovereign investments

 Prior to commencing his current role, Kevin was the Global CIO of Fixed Income and Currency, responsible for all fixed income and currency strategies.
 Previously as Head of Fixed Income Beta Solutions, Kevin had responsibility for State Street Global Advisors' global range of indexed fixed income strategies and under his leadership developed several fixed income smart beta strategies.
 When Kevin joined the firm in 2001, he was an investment manager, managing both active and index fixed income portfolios.
 He also worked extensively in the area of risk budgeting during that time.
 Before joining, Kevin was responsible for fixed income risk management and development of quantitative strategies at Schroders, having joined the industry in 1998.

 Kevin holds a PhD in Theoretical Physics from the University of Southampton and he graduated with a BSc Honours degree in Mathematical Physics from the University of Edinburgh in 1994.

 Deputy Director General, Head of FX Reserves Management Group

 National Bank of Cambodia

-Kimty Kormoly has worked for the National Bank of Cambodia for 20 years.
+Kimty Kormoly has worked for the National Bank of Cambodia since 1996.
 Currently he is heading the FX reserves management group and a permanent member of Investment Committee and lead the investment committee’s secretariat as well as member of Exchange Rate Committee to set the official exchange rate (daily).
 Moreover, he is a member of Monetary Policy Committee and Financial Stability Committee.
 Kimty hold a Master of Public Policy, 2001, from National Graduate Institute for Policy Studies (GRIPS), Japan and a Master of Science in Banking and Finance, 2006, from Luxembourg School of Finance, Luxembourg.

 Nguyen Thi Nhung